Minhajshaikh321/Django-News-Automation-with-Celery-and-Gmail/readme.md

 ```
 Now your project will:

-Fetch latest news from NewsAPI every hour
+1-Fetch latest news from NewsAPI every hour

-Save it to your database
+2-Save it to your database

-Send the news to recipients via Gmail
+3-Send the news to recipients via Gmail